für bildende Kunst

 In Kooperation mit Situated knowledge / Global ecologies: a collaborative Walkshop Ramble

-Together with female leader of the struggle for land rights in Brazil, the artist Barbara Marcel and the journalist Camila Nobrega will host a debate, with the focus on the ongoing narratives about social-environmental conflicts and the current situation of struggle in Brazil not only for the right to land, but for the right to livelihoods, community practices and common imaginaries.
+The urban farmer and researcher Sílvia Baptista, based in Rio de Janeiro, together with the artist Barbara Marcel and the journalist Camila Nobrega will host a debate, with the focus on the ongoing narratives about social-environmental conflicts and the current situation of struggle in Brazil not only for the right to land, but for the right to livelihoods, community practices and common imaginaries.
 From a local-global perspective the aim is to discuss asymmetries of power related to land rights and, simultaneously, to the production of discourses.
-As three »cariocas« (people born in Rio de Janeiro city) with different backgrounds but looking for entlangled knowledges and practices, they propose a discussion on the role of patriarchy and coloniality in organizing bodies and territories will be in the core of the discussion.
+As three »cariocas« (people born in Rio de Janeiro city) with different backgrounds but looking for entlangled knowledges and practices, they propose a discussion on the role of patriarchy and coloniality in organizing bodies and territories.

 The public talk is at the same time the closing debate of Situated knowledge / Global ecologies: a collaborative Walkshop Ramble on social-ecological justice, initiated by Nobrega and Marcel, which will take place between 2 and 4 September in Prinzessinnengarten Kreuzberg in Berlin.
 The project brings together academic researchers with environmental activists, journalists and artists, for an experimental format of knowledge exchange.
 The main themes are guided by different understandings of what has been called ecology and the global dynamics of knowledge production and narratives about the territories, seeking decolonial and antipatriarchal views.
 Although the debate has a global dimension, the starting point is the Brazil-Germany relationship.

 Barbara Marcel is an artist, filmmaker and writer interested in the cultural roots of nature and the troubled heritage of colonial imagery.
 Marcel is graduated in Film Studies in Rio de Janeiro, holds a M.A from the Art in Context Institute, Universität der Künste Berlin (UdK) and is currently a PhD candidate at the Bauhaus-Universität Weimar as a fellow researcher of the Heinrich Böll Foundation.
 Her artistic research PhD investigates the essay film as a historiographical tool for decolonial thinking with and through images, focusing on issues related to the history of social-environmental connections between Germany and Latin America.
 Parallel to her individual research, she often collaborates with other artists, researchers and activists on projects resulting in visual and sound pieces, installations, lectures, publications and participatory workshops about ecological processes of thinking and practicing in times of environmental crisis and increasing social inequalities.
 In Berlin, she is part of the collective GIRA - Festival de Resistências, RefrACTa and Fórum Resiste Brasil. http://www.barbaramarcel.com

 Die Veranstaltung ist Teil des Projektes »Licht Luft Scheiße.
 Perspektiven auf Ökologie und Moderne« - realisiert durch: Botanischer Garten und Botanisches Museum der Freien Universität Berlin (BGBM), Martin-Elsaesser-Stiftung, Nachbarschaftsakademie im Prinzessinnengarten Kreuzberg und neue Gesellschaft für bildende Kunst (nGbK)